 We will use this as our communication channel as we monitor the COVID-19 pandemic.
 Please check back regularly.
 Click the button below for resources that pertain to COVID-19 information (including templates and checklists for disaster relief loans).

 As information changes from our local government, we progress through the many phases of our plan.
-As of June 1st we have entered Phase 2.
-Our staff is aware of these changes and we wanted to provide this update to our clients as well, especially with the rapidly approaching tax deadline on Wednesday, July 15th.
+As of August 1st we have entered Phase 2.2.
+Our staff is aware of these changes and we wanted to provide this update to our clients as well.

 We plan to err on the side of caution by gradually increasing our occupancy and lessen exposure for all until the timing is appropriate to move to Phase 3.
 Even post Stay Home MN and Stay Safe MN orders, it is not our intention to have the full staff or full client traffic return to the building, but to increase occupancy slowly.